 Major Scientific Achievements

-A Gladstone team demonstrated for the first time how two antiretroviral drugs, combined in a single tablet, can be used to prevent HIV infection in high-risk populations, providing proof of concept for pre-exposure prophylaxis.
-Because of this study, the World Health Organization and the Centers for Disease Control and Prevention now include this approach in their guidelines for physicians as part of a comprehensive prevention plan.
+A Gladstone team demonstrated that two antiretroviral drugs, combined in a single tablet, can be used to prevent HIV infection in high-risk populations, providing proof of concept for pre-exposure prophylaxis.
+The approach has been adopted in San Francisco and worldwide.

 Identified an Anti-Aging Protein That Could Rejuvenate Immune Cells